1. How long from the time you receive my document will it be recorded and mailed back?

 5. Who can pick up a will if it is being held at the Clerk’s Office for safekeeping?

-We offer the safekeeping of wills as a courtesy to the public, but it is not required.
-If you bring in your will for safekeeping, you (with proper identification) will be the only person who can remove it.
-If a will is brought in by a local attorney then that attorney or designee can remove the will.
+Our office offered the safekeeping of wills as a courtesy to the public in the past.
+We no longer offer this service.
+All wills brought into our office are now recorded in the Wills book and at that time become public record.
+If you would like your will to remain private then you should have some other place for safekeeping other than the Clerk of Court's office.
+Wills previously filed for safekeeping are held in a vault that is not subject to public access.
+If you brought in your will for safekeeping in the past, you (with proper identification) will be the only person who can remove it.
+If a will was brought in by a local attorney then that attorney or designee can remove the will.
 If the person is deceased and the will was not brought in by an attorney, a Court Order will have to be prepared, signed by a Judge, and presented to the Clerk’s Office to remove the will from our office.

 6. What is the difference between a stamped copy and a certified copy?